khantzawhein/torrent-tracker-ips/README.md

-# Torrent Tracker IPs Blacklist
+# Torrent Tracker IPs List

-This repository contains a list of known torrent tracker IPs in the file `extracted_ips.txt`.
+This repository contains a list of known torrent tracker IPs in the file `extracted_ips.txt` which is regularly updated every 30 minutes.
 The list can be used for any purpose, including blocking public torrent trackers to reduce the risk of being flagged by copyright owners while torrenting.

 ## Contents